ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 {:note: .note}
 {:important: .important}

-# Ordering regulated workloads
+# Ordering VMware Regulated Workloads
 {: #vrw-orderinginstance}

-The regulated workloads offering includes a secure-by-default architecture that follows IBM's unique policy controls framework, it provides continuous compliance monitoring, and the highest level of data encryption (FIPS 140-2 Level 4).
+The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows IBM's unique policy controls framework, it provides continuous compliance monitoring, and the highest level of data encryption (FIPS 140-2 Level 4).

-## Requirements for regulated workloads
+## Requirements for VMware Regulated Workloads
 {: #vrw-orderinginstance-req}

-Ensure that you completed the following tasks:
+Ensure that you complete the following tasks:
-* If this is the first time you order an instance, ensure that you completed the tasks in the **Before you begin** section on the ordering page.
+* If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
-* You reviewed the information in [Requirements for the {{site.data.keyword.cloud}} account](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req).
+* Review the information in [Requirements for the {{site.data.keyword.cloud}} account](/docs/vmwaresolutions?topic=vmwaresolutions-cloud-infra-acct-req).
-* You reviewed the information in [Regulated workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).
+* Review the information in [VMware Regulated Workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).
-* You reviewed the instance and domain name format.
+* Review the instance and domain name format.
 The domain name is used to generate the username and server names of the instance.

 | Name        | Value format |
 |:------------|:------------ |